momentum-mod/docs/_posts/convars/2020-04-30-mom_hud_comparisons_enable.md

 default_value: 1
 ---

-Toggles the run comparisons panel.
+Shows the run comparison panel.
+0 = OFF, 1 = ON